 Wellness goals are always at the front of my mind when the new year begins.
 I’m a firm believer in the power of good health.
 When we take control of our mental and physical health, we are better prepared to take on the world.
 Taking care of yourself is the first step to living your best lives.

 Wellness Goals are More Than Physical

 When I refer to wellness, I’m not just talking about getting well in body.
 The mind and body connection is one that cannot be denied.
 Mind and body wellness is how we ensure that we are healthy on all levels.
-The mind and body share a powerful connection, and when we take proper care of them both, we strengthen that connection and experience whole body health.
+The mind and body share a powerful connection, and when you take proper care of them both, you strengthen that connection and experience whole body health.

 8 Goals for Better Mind and Body Wellness

 As you look at your goals for the new year, I have 8 wellness goals that you can focus on to improve mind and body wellness.
-These 8 goals help improve both physical and mental health, creating a comprehensive approach to improving health that is very easy to do.
+These 8 goals will help improve both physical and mental bring.
+Creating a comprehensive approach to improving health makes goals more attainable.

 Getting out and about can help improve both your physical and mental state.
 Exploring the world around you awakens your curiosity, enlivens your senses and allows you to see things from a different point of view.
 Whether it’s the impressiveness of the skyscrapers in the city in which you live or the natural beauty of nature, getting outdoors helps to change your perspective.

-Heading outdoors also improves your physical well-being by increasing the number of steps you take, helping your body get some exercise.
+Heading outdoors also improves physical well-being by increasing activity level.

 2. Eat the Rainbow

 I’m not talking about Skittles.
 Eating the rainbow simply means eating lots of colorful fruits and vegetables every day.
 It’s important to include a plethora of anti-inflammatory foods too.

-Colorful fruits and vegetables are packed with various vitamins and nutrients, and the different colors offer different amounts and types of these important parts of our diet.
-They’re also great sources of fiber to improve gut health.
+Colorful fruits and vegetables are packed with various vitamins, nutrients.
+The myriad of colors offer phytonutrients which are important for health and physical well-being.
+These foods also are great sources of fiber which help to improve gut health.

 3. Consistency with Supplementation